fossasia/open-event-server/docs/INSTALLATION_GCE_KUBERNETES.md

 _You can delete the instance if your not planning to use it for anything else.
 But make sure the disk `pg-data-disk` is not deleted._

+Repeat the same procedure and create another disk named `nfs-data-disk`.

 ## Create your Kubernetes Cluster

 - Create a cluster via the `gcloud` command line tool: